FPGA-Based Beamforming in Simulink: Code Generation

-The first part of the tutorial FPGA Based Beamforming in Simulink: Part 1 - Algorithm Design shows how to develop an algorithm in Simulink suitable for implementation on hardware, such as a Field Programmable Gate Array (FPGA), and how to compare the output of the fixed-point, implementation model to that of the corresponding floating-point, behavioral model.
+The first part of the example, FPGA-Based Beamforming in Simulink: Algorithm Design, shows how to develop an algorithm in Simulink® suitable for implementation on hardware, such as a field programmable gate array (FPGA), and how to compare the output of the fixed-point implementation model to that of the corresponding floating-point behavioral model.

-This tutorial uses HDL Coder™ to generate HDL code from the Simulink® model developed in part one and verifies the HDL code using the HDL Verifier™.
-We use the HDL Verifier™ to generate a cosimulation test bench model to verify the behavior of the automatically generated HDL code.
+This example uses HDL Coder™ to generate HDL code from the Simulink model developed in the first part and verifies the HDL code using HDL Verifier™.
+HDL Verifier is used to generate a cosimulation test bench model to verify the behavior of the generated HDL code.
 The test bench uses ModelSim® for cosimulation to verify the automatically generated HDL code.

-HDL Coder™ generates portable, synthesizable Verilog® and VHDL® code for over 300 Simulink blocks that support HDL code generation.
-Those Simulink blocks operate on serial data using fixed-point arithmetic with proper delays to enable pipelining by the synthesis tool.
+HDL Coder generates portable synthesizable Verilog® and VHDL® code for over 300 Simulink blocks that support HDL code generation.
+Those Simulink blocks operate on serial data using fixed-point arithmetic with delays included to enable pipelining by the synthesis tool.

-HDL Verifier™ lets you test and verify Verilog® and VHDL® designs for FPGAs, ASICs, and SoCs.
-We'll verify RTL generated from our Simulink model against a test bench running in Simulink® using cosimulation with an HDL simulator.
+HDL Verifier helps you test and verify Verilog and VHDL designs for FPGAs, ASICs, and SoCs.
+This example verifies HDL generated from a Simulink model against a test bench running in Simulink using cosimulation with an HDL simulator.

 Alternatively, if you start with a new model, you can run